hashptl/auto-annotated-portfolio/content/pages/images.md

     title: Designs & Concepts
     subtitle: >-
-      SKAILABS is a prospective learning engine operating on the concept of "Rhizome" [Deleuze & Guattari '75] I believe the constrictedness of operating within one discipline is archaic and hinders true education.
+      SKAILABS is a prospective learning engine operating on the concept of "Rhizome" [Deleuze & Guattari '75] research suggests the constrictedness of operating within one discipline is archaic and hinders true education.
-      While structured learning is important for academia, real breakthroughs happen when thinking is orginal and Intelligence is fluid and therefore the method of learning should be such too.
+      While structured learning is important for academia, real breakthroughs happen when thinking is orginal and independent.
+Intelligence is fluid and therefore the method of learning should be such too.
 Skailabs will be highly visual and filled with stories, here are some of the blueprints and palettes.. from theory to sketch - the actual engine may look quite different.
     images:
       - type: ImageBlock
         url: /images/Artboard 7jeezwow.jpg